-The church considered itself to be the spiritual and moral guardian of the nation’s identity and interests; powerful and widely popular prelates like Mkrtič Xrimian represented the nation on international conferences like the one at San Stefano in 1878, and raised Armenian national feeling, especially in the Ottoman Empire; but they alo had reservations about Russian-educated modernizers like Abovian, the novelist/poet Mikael Nalbandyan (1829–1886), or the journalist Grigor Artsruni (1845–1892, educated at the Venice Mekhitarist college and in Heidelberg; editor, since 1872, of the liberal periodical Mshak, “The land tiller”).
+The Church considered itself to be the spiritual and moral guardian of the nation’s identity and interests; powerful and widely popular prelates like Mkrtič Xrimian represented the nation at international conferences like the one at the Istanbul suburb of Yesilköy, then known internationally as San Stefano, which has given its name to the treaty concluded there in 1878.
+The Armenian clergy raised national feeling, especially in the Ottoman Empire; but they alo had reservations about Russian-educated modernizers like Abovian, the novelist/poet Mikael Nalbandyan (1829–1886) or the journalist Grigor Artsruni (1845–1892, educated at the Venice Mekhitarist college and in Heidelberg; editor, since 1872, of the liberal periodical Mshak, “The land-tiller”).

 This ethnic polarization reached crisis proportions as one of the Turkish war aims during the Great War was to establish anti-Russian contacts with Turkic populations in the Caucasus; the Armenian territories posed an obstacle to this geopolitical ambition, and as Armenians looked to Russia for support, and took active service against Turkey, they were perceived as anti-Turkish traitors and internal enemies by the Turkish regime.
 This escalated into pogroms and a genocidal ethnic cleansing of the Armenian populations under Turkish rule.

 Out of the turbulent ruin of the Russian Empire in 1917-18, an Armenian Republic arose, which harboured many refugees from Turkey and faced hostile relations with the other Caucasian republics, Georgia and Azerbaijan, as well as with Turkey itself.
-The Armenian Republic was submerged into Soviet Russia in 1920.
-Although some cultivation of culture was fostered under Soviet rule (thus a film version of Raffi’s 1882 historical novel David Bek was produced in 1944), Romantic Nationalism played no role of significance, overshadowed as it was by the trauma of the genocide, also among the diaspora communities in France and the United States.
+The Armenian Republic was annexed by Soviet Russia in 1920.
+Although some cultivation of culture was fostered under Soviet rule (thus, a film version of Raffi’s 1882 historical novel David Bek was produced in 1944), Romantic Nationalism played no significant role, overshadowed as it was by the trauma of the genocide, also among the diaspora communities in France and the United States.